RemiBou/remibou.github.io/_posts/2020-5-24-Realtime-update-with-Blazor-WASM-SignalR-and-MediatR.md

         .AddJsonProtocol(o => o.PayloadSerializerOptions.Converters.Add(new NotificationJsonConverter()));
 ```

 On the client side you need to listen to event.
-First because Microsoft DI doesn't support runtime configuration I can't use MediatR for sending the notification to the components.So I need to write some kind of service locator for finding the component that implements INotificationHandler do this I created this class
+Because Microsoft DI doesn't support runtime dynamic configuration (once you called app.Build() you can't change anything) I can't use MediatR for sending the notification to the components.
+So I need to write some kind of service locator for finding the components that implements INotificationHandler.
+To do this I created this class

 ```cs